 Weight is an extremely important factor to your quad’s performance.
 Good carbon fibre all weight similarly.
 The main difference comes down to how the frame is designed, how much material is used while maintaining the strength, what sort of screws/bolts/standoffs are used and so on.

-Durability – It’s very difficult to predict how durable a frame is only by looking at pictures and spec.
-Best thing to do is to find out from reviews and those who have tried it.
-Also check if your components are well protected by the frame and nothing is exposed to crash damages.
+Durability – It’s very difficult to predict how durable a frame is just by looking at pictures and spec.
+The best thing to do is to look at reviews and comments.
+Pay attention to how well the components are protected by the frame and make sure nothing is exposed to crash damages.

-HD Camera Option – If you plan to fly with a GoPro or Runcam 3, make sure to check if the frame is designed to carry a HD camera at all!
-Sometimes you might have to spend extra to 3D print the mount yourself, or they might include it in the kit.
+HD Camera Mounting – If you plan to fly with an HD camera such as a GoPro or Runcam 3, make sure to check if the frame can support it at all!
+You might have to spend extra to get a 3D printed mount, or it might be included in the kit.

 Spare Parts and Warranty – No spare part available means buying a new frame when you break an arm or top plate.
 Having spare part available is extremely important.
 Some manufacturers even offer “lifetime” warranty which allows you can get replacement parts whenever you break it.
 Although these frames normally cost a bit more to begin with, it’s still something worth considering.

 Protection for the motors – Extra material around the motor mount could potentially protects your motors from damaging in crash.
 Downside is the weight.

 Chamfered carbon fibre edges – more and more frames come chamfered finished.
 What used to be a time consuming DIY job filing those sharp edges, you could now save a lot of work.